mawegrzyn-ux/STIAB-troubleshooting/documentation.md

 - Added **System choice** (KDS / Kiosk / POS).
 - **“I’m not sure”** option searches all systems.
 - Filtered matches by system when chosen.

+### Iteration 7 — Show System in Suggestions
+- When the user selects *“I’m not sure”*, each suggested problem now includes its **system name** (e.g., `POS - Receipt printer won’t print after payment`).
+- System name also displayed in GPT’s response header.

 ---